-Taking into consideration these notes verbales and the presentation made by the [Argentine]

-delegation, the Commission decided that, in accordance with the rules of procedure, it was not in a position to consider and qualify the part of the submission that relates to the continental shelf appurtenant to Antarctica.
+Taking into consideration these notes verbales and the presentation made by the [Argentine] delegation, the Commission decided that, in accordance with the rules of procedure, it was not in a position to consider and qualify the part of the submission that relates to the continental shelf appurtenant to Antarctica.
 The Commission decided that it will instruct the Subcommission, once established, to act accordingly.[41]

-In summary, the formal decision in August 2009 on the Argentine submission with respect to Antarctica was exactly the same as it had been in April 2005 on the Australian submission and would be in April 2010 on the Norwegian submission (see above).
-The Commission's previous decision, the text of the Argentine Note, the protest notes and the statement by Mr Grossi are of equal importance to the Executive Summary in interpreting the Argentine submission and the nature of the subsequent decision by the Commission.
+In summary, the initial Argentine attempt to disregard their commitment to the six other claimants, under the "agreement reached on a common position" had to be abandoned.
+Mr Grossi did accept that the Argentine submission on Antarctica would not be assessed.
+The formal decision by the Commission in August 2009 on the Argentine submission was exactly the same as it had been in April 2005 on the Australian submission and would be in April 2010 on the Norwegian submission.
+The common position of the claimants, the Commission's previous decision, the text of the Argentine Note, the protest notes and the statement by Mr Grossi are of equal importance to the Executive Summary in interpreting the Argentine submission and the nature of the subsequent decision by the Commission.
 In other words, the Commission again had no real choice and it decided to ignore those parts of the Argentine submission related to Antarctica.